spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/feature-walkthroughs.md

 [A token](/docs/scos/dev/feature-walkthroughs/{{page.version}}/company-account-feature-walkthrough/customer-login-by-token-reference-information.html) is a unique identifier that contains all the information needed for authentication to fetch a specific resource without using a username and password.
 The tokens are JSON strings that are encoded in the base64url format.

-## Configurable Bundle

-The [Configurable Bundle](/docs/scos/dev/feature-walkthroughs/{{page.version}}/configurable-bundle-feature-walkthrough.html) feature lets you create a configurable list of items.

-## Configurable Product

-The [Configurable Product](/docs/scos/dev/feature-walkthroughs/{{page.version}}/configurable-product-feature-walkthrough/configurable-product-feature-walkthrough.html) feature introduces a new type of product that can be customized by customers—a configurable product.

 ### Configuration process flow of Configurable Product

-The [configuration process](/docs/scos/dev/feature-walkthroughs/{{page.version}}/configurable-product-feature-walkthrough/configuration-process-flow-of-configurable-product.html) of a configurable product consists of eight phases.
+The [configuration process](/docs/pbc/all/product-information-management/{{page.version}}/configurable-product-feature-overview/configuration-process-flow-of-configurable-product.html) of a configurable product consists of eight phases.

 ## Content Items